sst/guide/_chapters/login-with-aws-cognito.md

 } from 'amazon-cognito-identity-js';
 {% endhighlight %}

-The actual login code is relatively simple.
-Add the following method to your `Login` container as well.
+The login code itself is relatively simple.

+{% include code-marker.html %} Add the following method to `src/containers/Login.js` as well.

 {% highlight javascript %}
 login(username, password) {